From: DorothyL

 Date: 04-21-2007, 09:42 AM (5 of 5)

 A lot of the time I know I'm not really saving money when I make it myself but I don't sew to save money.
+I figure I spend the money for the time I spend enjoying the process of sewing and all my clothes are free.
+When I explained that to my husband he frowned and his brow got all crinkled up.
+Dorothy |

 User: DorothyL

-Member since: 12-09-2002
+Member since: 12-09-2002 Total posts: 3883 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-22143.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-22143.html